stendavidson/Jira-Ticket-Editor/README.md

-# Jira Ticket Editor
+# Ticket Mirror

 **Author:** Sten Healey

 ### **Description**
 The goal has been to develop an application where users can access, edit and create tickets from Jira.
+More broadly this project is intended to be sufficiently modular that developers can customize and extend it to the needs of their specific business.
 Furthermore, a feature has been added wherein a Jira Service Account can "proxy" access to the Jira API (note this is in addition to the Jira login feature).
 This feature has already been implemented (see settings/Service Account Authorization).

-> [!Warning]
-> To the best of my knowledge this application is currently compliant with Jira's Terms of Service.
-However, this does not comprise legal advice nor is this respository necessarily up-to-date with Jira's latest Terms of Service.
-Furthermore, there may be ways in which this application could be utilized that unintentionally violates Jira's Terms of Service.
-Please ensure that any implementation of this application abides by the the laws applicable in your region and where relevant, Jira's Terms of Service.
-In utilizing, extending or redistributing this application you acknowledge all this and accept full responsibility.

-> [!Note]
-> This Next.js web app is currently under development it is not fully documented.
-It still retains debug logging, and not all components have been refactored according the design chosen.
+Please see a preview of the interface below.

 ### **Pre-requisites**